-"It surprised me, too," Crawford said after getting mobbed at home plate following the Rays' seventh walkoff win.
+"It surprised me, too," Crawford said.
 "I was just trying to get on base and let the guys behind me do the rest of the work.
 I definitely wasn't expecting that.

 "That's the best feeling you're going to get," he added.

-Crawford, who injured the wrist trying to make a diving catch Friday and said he will likely have to play through the pain for the remainder of the season, chose the most dramatic way to hit his seventh homer of the season after scoring the tying run in the ninth inning.
+Crawford, out of the starting lineup for the third straight game with a sprained right wrist, chose the most dramatic way to hit his seventh homer of the season after scoring the tying run in the ninth inning.

 "I have not seen him hit the ball out there yet," Rays manager Joe Maddon said.
 "That ball was crushed.
+You knew it was a home run as soon as he hit it.
 So I officially declare him well."

-The Rays (40-65) tied it at 4 after Greg Norton drew a one-out walk from Jays closer Jeremy Accardo and Crawford entered the game as a pinch-runner.
+The Rays tied it at 4 after Greg Norton drew a one-out walk from Jays closer Jeremy Accardo and Crawford entered as a pinch-runner.
 Crawford stole second and moved to third on a flyout to right.

-Closer Al Reyes, the subject of trade talks as today's 4 p.m. deadline for nonwaiver deals approaches, worked out of a jam in the 10th after allowing a leadoff double to Lyle Overbay.
-And Scott Dohmann was impressive late, working out of a one-out, bases-loaded jam in the 11th by striking out Reed Johnson swinging on a 93-mph fastball and inducing Overbay into a flyout.
+Rays closer Al Reyes, the subject of trade talks as today's 4 p.m. deadline for nonwaiver deals approaches, worked out of a jam in the 10th after allowing a leadoff double to Lyle Overbay.
+And Scott Dohmann worked out of a one-out, bases-loaded jam by striking out Reed Johnson on a 93-mph fastball and inducing Overbay into a flyout.

-Starter Andy Sonnanstine had allowed two runs just four batters in but ended up allowing just four over 62/3 innings.
+Starter Andy Sonnanstine had allowed two runs just four batters into the game but allowed just four over 62/3 innings.

-Two of the Rays' first four runs came on homers.
-Jonny Gomes' mammoth blast in the fifth hit off the message board in the second deck of leftfield and was estimated at 465 feet.
-B.J.
-Upton hit his fifth homer in 11 games in the eighth.
+Two of the Rays' four runs came on solo homers.
+Jonny Gomes' mammoth blast off Toronto starter Dustin McGowan in the fifth hit off the scoreboard in the second deck of leftfield and was estimated at 465 feet, the seventh-longest homer in Tropicana Field history.